slidevjs/slidev/docs/guide/global-context.md

 # Global Context

-Slidev injected a [global Vue context](https://v3.vuejs.org/api/application-config.html#globalproperties) `$slidev` for advanced conditions or navigation controls.
+Slidev injects several global context values for advanced navigation controls.

-## Usage
+## Direct Usage

-You can access it anywhere in your Markdown and Vue components:
+You can access them directly in your slides or components:

 ```md
 <!-- slides.md -->